BDC Hamburger Icon

 TipBottom line

-Once cultural differences and everyone’s expectations are laid out, the next step is establishing team norms.
-The key is to get everyone to contribute to the formation of the norms.
+The next step is establishing team norms once cultural differences and everyone’s expectations are laid out.
+The key is to get everyone to contribute to forming the norms.
 Getting their buy-in strengthens the norms and ensures everyone feels committed to living up to them.

 Depending on its makeup and other factors that affect collaboration, each team will need its own set of rules and norms.
 For example, consider issues, such as standard operating procedures for timeliness of email replies, email/document templates to ensure clear communication, frequency of team meetings and the structure of team reporting.
-Building norms specific to your team improves collaboration and optimizes team performance.
+Building norms specific to your team enhances collaboration and improves workplace performance.

-Once team norms have been established, check in with your team regularly to see how effective they are.
-Be flexible with amending any norms that need to be fixed.
-Something that may sound good in theory may not work in practice, so listen to your team’s feedback.
+Once team norms have been established, check in with your team regularly to see their effectiveness.
+Be flexible when amending any norms that need to be fixed.
+Something that may sound good in theory may not work in practice.
+Listening to your team’s feedback can improve performance.

 graphic of two businesspeople walking up a staircase made of checkboxes

-In any team, it’s important that everyone knows what they’re working toward.
-It is doubly important in a cross-cultural team.
+Everyone must know what they’re working toward in any team, but it is doubly important in a cross-cultural team.
 Having a shared goal and a common vision of how to achieve it gives your team an identity that can unite them and promote teamwork.

 Developing a team identity also entails finding commonalities between team members.
 Encourage your team to get to know each other in a social context.
-Perhaps some teammates share the same taste in movies, music or TV shows.
+Some teammates may share the same taste in movies, music or TV shows.
 Some may bond over hobbies or share information about their families and children.
 Personal connections within the team make it easier to work together.

-With a culturally diverse team, overcommunicating is a good thing.
-Most of the time, we take for granted that our colleagues completely understand what we say because they have the same frame of reference or cultural background.
+Overcommunicating is a good thing on a culturally diverse team.
+We often take for granted that our colleagues completely understand what we say because they have the same frame of reference or cultural background.
 But if you’re interacting with team members of different ethnicities, nationalities or backgrounds, something acceptable in your culture could cause a misunderstanding.

-For those of us who are native English speakers, we tend to assume that someone else who also speaks English can understand us perfectly.
+Those of us who are native English speakers tend to assume that someone who speaks English can understand us perfectly.
 Unfortunately, this may not always be the case.
 Someone who learned English as a second (or third) language, even though they are proficient in the language, may get different nuances, expressions or subtext.

-When it comes to electronic communication, the inability to deduce tone or body language can cause misunderstandings.
+The inability to deduce tone or body language can cause misunderstandings when it comes to electronic communication.
 The solution?
 Err on the side of overcommunicating and be careful with word choice.
-Use simple language when communicating, and check that the other party fully understands what you said.
+Use simple language when communicating and check that the other party fully understands what you said.
 Then, ask them to rephrase to confirm their understanding.
-It’s also crucial to cultivate an environment where it is OK to ask questions and clarify doubts.
+It’s also crucial to cultivate an environment where asking questions and clarifying doubts is OK.

 Minimize any information gaps in your cross-cultural team.
 Everyone should be on the same page so the team can achieve its goal.
 Giving everyone the bigger picture and the information they need to do their part successfully will reduce conflict and team dysfunction.